 New Jersey Finch with Violets

-The price list dimensions (6” h x 5” w) plus the design number (#3001) clearly identify this NJ piece as identical to the same Goldfinch with Violets, shown above, that had been already introduced in 1988.
-At some point between 1989 and 1993 the piece was simply removed from the general Birds category, shifted over to the ‘New Jersey Collection’ and renamed the New Jersey Finch with Violets.
+The cited dimensions of this piece (6” h x 5” w) plus the design number (#3001) clearly identify the NJ piece as the same 1988 Goldfinch with Violets that is shown in the photo above.
+At some point between 1989 and 1992 that piece was either retired or simply removed from the Birds category, put into the ‘New Jersey Collection’ and renamed the New Jersey Finch with Violets.
 (After the studio discontinued the NJ Collection during the 2000s, he flew back to Birds and resumed his original name.)
-In the first name/incarnation this piece sold for $425 but after the New Jersey appellation was added the price jumped to $675 (1993), $750 (1995) and finally $795 thereafter .. even after the removal of the state name from its title.
+In his 1980s name/incarnation this piece sold for $425 but after perching in the NJ Collection in November 1993, it jumped to $675…and stayed there even after the NJ Collection was no longer ‘a thing.’
+Despite the price, this was never a limited edition.

 The Eastern Goldfinch (Carduelis tristis) has been the New Jersey state bird since 1935.